-Paper accordion-pleat window shades start at under $10 per shade, are easy to install and make a great quick covering that is easily replaceable.
-The shades come in many colors to coordinate with your décor and different paper thicknesses offer everything from light filtering to full-on room darkening levels of light control.
+- Paper accordion-pleat window shades start at under $10 per shade, are easy to install, and make a great quick covering that is easily replaceable.
+The shades are available in a wide assortment of colors to coordinate with any home décor.
+Different paper thicknesses offer every level of light control ... from slight filtering to full-on room darkening.

-- Sheer fabric panels come in many different fabrics from voile to cotton to linen.
-Simple sheers to lace designs are available and work well for those looking for a more formal look while staying on budget.
+- Fabric panels come in fabrics from voile to cotton to linen.
 Sheers offer great light filtering properties as well as some privacy.
-If you are looking for an opaque fabric, one of the easiest DIY window panels around is a twin size sheet hung on a rod.
-Sheets have great patterns and usually come with a hemmed header that can be converted easily to a rod pocket.
-Or, simply fold and run a quick stitch, or bead of glue, across the top to create the rod pocket.
+Designs range from simple sheers to lace, perfect for a formal look on a budget.
+If you prefer opaque fabric, hang a twin sheet on a rod --one of the easiest DIY window panels around.
+Beautifully patterned sheets usually have a hemmed header that converts easily to a rod pocket.
+Or simply fold and run a quick stitch or line of glue across the top to create a pocket.

-- Matchstick bamboo shades are a great way to add a simple, tailored look to your windows without breaking the bank.
-Bamboo comes in many natural shades and allows a gentle filtered light through plus a high level of privacy during both day and night.
-They are usually very easy to hang – often off of a simple pair of nails in the window frame.
+- Matchstick bamboo shades are a fantastic way to add a simple, tailored look to your windows without breaking the bank.
+Bamboo comes in many attractive natural tones and allows a gentle filtered light through, plus a high level of privacy during both day and night.
+They are usually very easy to hang -- often on a simple pair of nails in the window frame.

-- For those who don’t care for standard window coverings but who may need a certain level of privacy, window film or translucent contact paper is a great option.
+- Window film or translucent contact paper is an excellent option for those who don’t care for standard window coverings but who may need a certain level of privacy.
 Window films are readily available in home improvement stores and come in decorative “stained glass” looks or simpler “etched glass” styles.
 Easy to install and remove, this option works well in bathroom or basement level windows.

-- Don’t forget about used window treatments.
-Often times, a homeowner who is redecorating will be replacing older window treatments that may still be in good condition.
-If they were decent quality to begin with, perhaps custom, they may try to sell them or give them away.
-Check out local thrift stores, Salvation Army stores, flea markets or even Craigslist for some potential great deals on “hand-me down” window coverings.
+- Used window treatments are an out-of-the-box option.
+Check out local thrift stores, Salvation Army stores, flea markets or even Craigslist for some potential great deals on “hand-me down” window coverings in very good condition.
 They may not always fit perfectly, but for rock bottom prices, you might find the perfect solution.

-When dealing with how to cover one window or a whole house of windows on a budget, you don’t have to sacrifice style or functionality with a little creativity and thrifty shopping.
+When deciding how to cover one window or a whole house of windows on a budget, you don’t have to sacrifice style or functionality.
+Just use a little creativity!